NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 of objects with this template to generate in each scene.
 For a list or a MinMaxInt, a new number will be randomly chosen for each scene.
 Default: `1`
+- `identical_to` (str): Used to match to another object with the specified label, so that this definition can share that object's exact shape, scale, and material.
+Overrides `identical_except_color`
+- `identical_except_color` (str): Used to match to another object with the specified label, so that this definition can share that object's exact shape and scale, but not its material (color/texture).
 - `keyword_location`: ([KeywordLocationConfig](#KeywordLocationConfig)):
 Used to identify one of the qualitative locations specified by keywords.
 This field should not be set when `position` or `rotation` are also set.